MAKE TRAVEL MATTER

 Our adventures can empower the growing number of women who work in tourism around the world

-It’s International Women’s Day, a day when we celebrate the achievements of women, and consider new ways to empower women.
-Women are still considered unequal in many societies which can limit their economic opportunities, but an increasing number of women are finding opportunities in tourism.
-And as travelers, we can support women’s economic empowerment in the places we visit.
+It’s International Women’s Day, a day when we celebrate the achievements of women, and consider all that remains to be done to empower women and create gender equality around the world.
+Women are still considered unequal in many societies which can limit their economic opportunities.
+But an increasing number of women are finding opportunities in tourism.
+And as travelers, we can support women’s economic empowerment as we explore the world.

 For more than 100 years, since 1914, women around the world have marked March 8 as a day to celebrate women’s achievements and call for change where it is needed.
 Women come together at rallies and special events, in person and online, to draw attention to the most pressing issues related to gender equality.
 It is also an important day of fundraising for organizations working toward women’s rights.

 How Travelers Empower Women in Tourism